Snowflake

 -

-Fill in the Secure Share Name field (this is a text field, so any name should work) and then select the database you would like to share.
+Fill in the Secure Share Name field (a text field, so any name should work) and select the database you want to share.

 -